Blog · Review Essay · Last reviewed June 25, 2026

 The AI-Age Reading

 Read in 2026, Unthought looks less speculative than diagnostic.
-Everyday AI now sits inside search, customer service, coding, hiring, education, policing, medicine, finance, advertising, logistics, and workplace administration.
+Everyday AI now sits inside search, customer service, coding, hiring, education, public administration, medicine, finance, advertising, logistics, and workplace management.
 These systems do not wait for philosophical agreement about intelligence.
-They already sort, summarize, route, flag, recommend, score, draft, and decide.
+They already sort, summarize, route, flag, recommend, score, draft, and sometimes act through tools.

 This is also a cleaner way to think about human-machine cognition.
 The user is not outside the system, commanding a neutral tool.
 The user is trained by prompts, defaults, latency, ranking, memory, notification, reward, and format.
 The model is trained by data produced inside prior interfaces.
 The organization is trained by the dashboard it uses to see itself.
 The assemblage recursively shapes the people and records from which it learns.

-That recursion is the danger and the opportunity.
+That recursion is both danger and opportunity.
 A bad assemblage turns cognition into capture: automated perception, constrained options, polished explanations, and institutional momentum.
 A better assemblage keeps human judgment, refusal, repair, appeal, and local knowledge in the loop as real powers rather than ceremonial labels.

 Where the Book Needs Friction